pacifics/PassDao/README.md

 ## PASS DAO and PASS DAO Project Smart Contracts

 Smart contracts used for the management of the upgrades and projects from the beginning of the application.
+No public function.

 =